 Day 3: Nikko Bay and Blue Devil Beach

-On your third day in Palau, experience snorkeling and kayaking odyssey at the Rock Islands.
-All tours in Palau have expert guides that will provide basic paddling instructions so no Kayaking experience is required for this trip.
+On your third day in Palau, experience snorkeling and kayaking to the Rock Islands.
+All tours in Palau have expert guides that will provide basic paddling instructions so no kayaking experience is required for this trip.
 Also, they can give advanced paddling tips for visitors who already have prior experience in Kayaking.
-It is important, however, to assess your physical condition before you join any sea Kayaking tours.
+It is important, however, to assess your physical condition before you join any sea kayaking tours.

 After breakfast, meet your Palauan guide for your introduction to the gorgeous Rock Islands.
 Palau is famous for its biodiversity and beauty.
 You can swim with the gentle rays, or simply observe from the surface the marine creatures like harmless local reef sharks, turtles, barracudas and colorful reef fish.
 Within Nikko Bay, you and your group would kayak through small marine tunnels to get to Disney Lake (a marine lake in the bay).
 At night, your group will make your way to the first island camp, Blue Devil Beach.

 Day 4: Risong Bay and Blue Devil Beach